seattle-beach/weatherbus-web/README.txt

   3. You should see the stop that was created in the previous step.

 7. Run the integation tests
+  1. Run bundle install.
+  2. Install PhantomJS if it's not already installed: npm install -g phantomjs
-  1. Make sure weatherbus is running
+  3. Make sure weatherbus is running
-  2. Change to the integration-tests directory and run rspec.
+  4. Change to the integration-tests directory and run rspec.
-  3. Or, to test against acceptance, run buildenv=acceptance rspec.
+  5. Or, to test against acceptance, run buildenv=acceptance rspec.

 8. Push to the acceptance environment
   1. ./build acceptance